opennextjs/opennextjs-cloudflare/README.md

 The repository contains two directories:

 - `builder` containing a package that can be used to build Cloudflare workers compatible output from Next.js applications
-- `next` containing Next.js application that use the above mentioned builder (currently it only contains `api`)
+- `examples` containing Next.js applications that use the above mentioned builder.

 ## How to try out/develop in the repository